 While student loan refinancing can be a strategic move for saving money on interest and getting out of debt, it’s not for everyone.
 If you can’t qualify for a lower interest rate, there might not be much point in refinancing.

 What’s more, if you refinance federal student loans, you’ll lose access to certain benefits, including student loan forgiveness, some loan repayment assistance programs, income-driven repayment plans and more.

 If you’re not sure that refinancing is right for you, here are a few alternatives to consider:

 - Apply for forgiveness: The federal government offers a few different student loan forgiveness programs.
 Specifically, you may qualify if you work for a government agency or an eligible not-for-profit organization or as a teacher.
-Review the Federal Student Aid website for more information about these options.

-- Request student loan repayment assistance: If you have federal student loans, there is a long list of loan repayment assistance programs, primarily offered by government agencies and states.
+- Request student loan repayment assistance: If you have federal student loans, there is a long list of loan repayment assistance programs (LRAPs), primarily offered by government agencies and states.
 These aren’t forgiveness programs, but in some cases, you may be able to get tens of thousands of dollars in assistance.

 The bottom line

 As long as you go through the process the right way, student loan refinancing shouldn’t have much of a negative impact on your credit score.
 In fact, making your payments on time on the new loan can help you continue to build a positive credit history.

 Before you refinance, consider all of your options to make sure that it’s the best fit for you.
 Even if it’s tempting to save money on interest, the benefit of some government programs can outweigh the perks of a refinance loan.